Analytic4PH/Long-COVID-discourse/README.md

 [Interactive visualizations](https://pcc-discourse.streamlit.app/)

 ## About

-This interactive web complements preprint submitted to JMIR 2024.
+This repository provides the research community...
+- Access to a set of annotated tweets
+- Hosts an interactive web that complements:
+  > Tracking Long COVID Discourse on Twitter: A Comparative Study across Canada, the US, and English-Speaking Europe (including the UK), Using Topic Modeling and Sentiment Analysis, AbuRaed et al.

 ## Team

+- Data annotations by Emil Prikryl
-- Visuals prepared by Ahmed
+- Visual generation by Ahmed AbuRaed
-- App developed by lisatwyw
+- Web app developed by Lisa Tang